sebapersson/petab_sciml/docs/src/format.md

 - For neural networks provided by another library, the indexing and ordering follow the conventions of that library.

 !!! tip "For developers: Respect memory order"
     Tools supporting the SciML extension should, for computational efficiency, reorder input data and potential layer parameter arrays to match the memory ordering of the target language.
-For example, PEtab.jl converts input data to column-major order, as used in Julia.
+For example, PEtab.jl converts input data to column-major order, with Julia indexing.

 TODO: We will fix condition specific input in the YAML file later.

 ## Mapping Table

-To avoid confusion about what `netId` might refer to (e.g., parameters, inputs, etc...), `netId` is not considered a valid PEtab identifier.
+To avoid confusion regarding what a neural network ID (`netId`) refers to (e.g., parameters, inputs, etc.), `netId` is not considered a valid PEtab identifier.
 Consequently, every neural network input, parameter, and output must be explicitly mapped in the mapping table to a PEtab variable.
 In the context of the PEtab SciML extension, the relevant mapping table columns are:

 - **petabEntityId [STRING]**: A valid PEtab identifier that is not defined elsewhere in the PEtab problem.
 This identifier can be referenced in the condition, measurement, parameter, and observable tables, but not within the model itself.
 For neural network outputs, the PEtab identifier must be assigned in the condition table; for inputs, this is not required (see examples below).
 - **modelEntityId [STRING]**: Describes the neural network entity corresponding to the `petabEntityId`.
 This must specify a parameter set (e.g. `netId.parameters`), an input (e.g. `netId.input[{n}]`), or an output (`netId.output[{n}]`), where `n` is the specific input or output index.